andrewferk/meteor-mvp/README.md

 `Meteor.Model.extend([properties])`

 Use extend to create your own Model.
-The optional properties object will be attached to the returned constructor.
+The optional properties object will be attached as the prototype for the the returned constructor.
 Subclasses of Model can be further extended.

     var Animal = Meteor.Model.extend({
       defaults: {